sardana-org/sardana-followup/20210120/MINUTES.md

     - RoIs settings set in a file.

     Deeper discussion will be done.
 Check is the Snapshot can be used.

-    - Check points from last meeting not treated in this one (from Minutes)

     - Next meeting is scheduled for 2021-02-18 and will be organized by MaxIV.